Welcome, and thanks for tuning in! I am an assistant sociology professor at the University of California - Los Angeles (Go Bruins!).

 I am an NSF, MFP, and NICHD fellow (National Science Foundation, Minority Fellowship Program, National Institute of Child Health and Human Development, respectively), and my research has been supported by the Russell Sage Foundation, the American Society of Criminology, and the American Association of University Women.

-My approach to sociological research and teaching is rooted in the conviction that our lived experience(s) can be a vehicle for producing, or touchstone for understanding, systematic knowledge and converting it into practice.
+My approach to sociological research and teaching is rooted in the conviction that our lived experience(s) can be a vehicle for producing, or touchstone for understanding, knowledge and converting it into practice.
 Whether carrying out interviews, analyzing survey responses, or teaching behind bars or on campuses, I seek out and encourage a dialectic between different ways of knowing.